AI06-LEM/my-meal/prototype_1/SPECIFICATION.md

 For a school restaurant serving lunch, restaurant guests (students, teachers, ...) can indicate meal preferences from a set of options offered by the restaurant.
 The final result is a weekly meal plan proposal with a meal (or a meal combination) per day.

-Terminology: The restaurant is part of a school entreprise called Seefood.
+Terminology: The restaurant is part of a school enterprise called Seefood.

 ## Features

- - The result of this software will be a meal plan for the week (one meal per day, 5 days)
+ - The result of this software will be a meal plan for the week (one meal per day, 4 weekdays)
- - Four meals per week are chosen in the end: one meat meal per week, one fish meal per week, and two vegetarian meals (the fifths day uses left overs)
+ - Four meals per week are chosen in the end: one meat meal per week, one fish meal per week, and two vegetarian meals (the fifth day uses leftovers)
- - Some voting mechanics translates the student preferences into a proposed meal plan for the week
+ - Voting mechanics translate the student preferences into a proposed meal plan for the week
+   - The system counts votes for each meal option and selects the most popular choices
+   - The final plan must include exactly 1 meat meal, 1 fish meal, and 2 vegetarian meals
    - Later: The restaurant can further edit the resulting plan